Salt Chuck Mine, Mill Area

 The Salt Chuck Mine is an abandoned historic gold, silver, copper and palladium mine on the southeast side of Prince of Wales Island.
 The site is 4½ miles from Thorne Bay, and is accessible by road, or by water.

 An extensive tailings deposit of an estimated 100,000 cubic yards is located mostly in the intertidal zone south of the mill, on state-owned tidelands.
-Additional tailings are located in the upland area, which is managed by the U.S. Forest Service.
+Additional tailings were located in the upland area, which is managed by the U.S. Forest Service.
 The tailings deposits on the whole site – in the intertidal zone and the upland area – cover 23 acres.

 As with other abandoned historic mines, the sources of contamination at the mill area are a result of standard practices from an era before environmental regulations, when mines operated without today's permits and reclamation requirements.